nmushegian/minicash-wikidocs/pages/specification.md

   -> [res/ticks ticks[]]
   ```
 -
+- The [[core sync algorithm]] is the algorithm that defines the minicash system state.
+Full nodes that choose more efficient sync algorithms must ensure they
 - These core message types use a simple canonical chunking and merkle proof strategy to guide protocol implementers towards correctly dealing with concurrent candidates so that all [[full node]] implementations can keep up with the network as it scales up.
 A subset of the block merkle structure is defined as a [[tack]]
 - ```
   tack = [head neck feet]